 “She got herself all ready, got to the door, and saw her car wasn’t there.

 “She thought that was a bit weird … so she went round to the kitchen window and then she saw the crater and just started screaming.”

 The car flipped over and was facing in the opposite direction to which it was parked when it came to rest deep beneath the driveway.

 “It’s on its side, it’s full of soil and (our daughter) certainly … wouldn’t have got out of it had she been in it, had she driven in and it had happened,” Mrs Conran said.

-The family stayed with neighbours overnight and are waiting for their insurance company to assess the stability of their house before returning home.
+The family stayed with neighbors overnight and are waiting for their insurance company to assess the stability of their house before returning home.

 Sinkholes are a depression or cavity in the ground caused by some form of collapse of the surface layer.